 MOSIG Master 2ND

-Ontologies are representations of entities that can be found in the world.
+Ontologies are formal representations of entities that can be found in the world.
 As the world and our standpoint on it change, ontologies cannot remain static.
 We aim at evolving ontologies while they are used by agents for communicating about the world they inhabit.
 This may be achieved by exchanging pieces of ontologies or by adapting those ontologies which prevent efficient communication.

 This may be approached through the framework of cultural evolution.
 Experimental cultural evolution provides a population of agents with interaction games that are played randomly.
 In reaction to the outcome of such games, agents adapt their knowledge.
 It is possible to test hypotheses by precisely crafting the rules used by agents in games and observing the consequences.